 “There is an important difference between the police and parliamentary security – one reports to the executive and the other to Parliament.”
 He said Parliament’s work could not be suppressed by security forces and police were not allowed to interfere with the work of political parties.

 Maimane said the EFF was wrong not to abide by Mbete’s ruling, however armed police should not have been called.
+“The parliamentary security should have removed them.
+But calling in armed police was a violation of the constitution that the DA cannot tolerate,” he said.

 Thursday’s sitting was “nothing short of a disaster, and an insult to South Africans”.